azimuth-cloud/azimuth-config/environments/capi-mgmt-example/admin-guide.template.md

 The Magnum Cluster API Helm driver itself is decoupled from the Cluster API management cluster and Magnum simply expects to be provided a [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file for the target management cluster as part of the Magnum driver set up to allow it to talk to an existing management cluster.
 It will then use this management cluster to provision Magnum user clusters (otherwise known as 'workload' clusters in CAPI terminology).

-Since the management cluster provisioning is outside of Magnum's scope, the cloud-name deployment re-uses StackHPC's [Azimuth](https://azimuth-config.readthedocs.io/en/stable/) tooling for provisioning and maintaining a production-ready management cluster.
+Since the management cluster provisioning is outside of Magnum's scope, the cloud-name deployment reuses StackHPC's [Azimuth](https://azimuth-config.readthedocs.io/en/stable/) tooling for provisioning and maintaining a production-ready management cluster.
 The Magnum CAPI management cluster is effectively a stripped-down version of an Azimuth deployment with only the bare-minimum feature set required to manage CAPI workload clusters.
 As such, some (but not all) sections of the [Azimuth operator documentation](https://azimuth-config.readthedocs.io) are relevant to Magnum.
 The goal of this admin guide is to distill the relevant information from the Azimuth documentation into something more applicable to the cloud-name Magnum service.